dujay971226/ChatAPP/README.md

 3. **Setting Up Chat Room**
    - Create a new room to start a chat.
-   - Join someone else's room and chat with others.
+   - Join someone else's room to chat with others with previous 10 messages shown.
    - Jumps to chat room view after creating or joining.

 4. **Channel Data Access Object (DAO):**